-The Hundred of Hoo Academy has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- The Hundred of Hoo Academy has an important role to play in supporting the mental health and wellbeing of our pupils.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should report any concerns to the safeguarding team via bromcom.
+A triage system is utilised through our SMHL who will risk assess and work with the inclusion team to provide internal or external support links.
+Staff can also use the inclusion referral process for non-urgent concerns regarding pupils' mental health.